SGrondin/tdigest/README.md

 opam install tdigest
 ```

+### Marshal

+The `Tdigest.t` type cannot be marshalled.

+Use the functions in `Tdigest.Marshallable` if your application requires marshalling a T-Digest data structure.
+Note that `Tdigest.Marshallable.t` is approximately 5 times slower than `Tdigest.t`.

 ## Performance

 On an ancient 2015 MacBook Pro, this implementation can incorporate 1,000,000 random floating points in just 770ms.